-In every instance, a lockout device is preferable to a tag because tags do not present a physical restraint to the startup of equipment.
+- A. In every instance, a lockout device is preferable to a tag because tags do not present a physical restraint to the startup of equipment.
 Tags are warning devices which can be easily removed, bypassed, obscured or ignored.
-When a tag is used, further steps must be taken to ensure the safety of others.

-The following are requirements for lockout/tagout devices:

-- A. Departments are responsible for providing employees with a sufficient number of devices for control of hazardous energy.
-Employees in each affected department will be issued locks to be used for lockout/tagout. - B. Tagout device attachment means shall be of a non-reusable type, attachable by hand, self-locking, and non-releasable with a minimum unlocking strength of no less than 50 pounds. - C. Identification of owner and contact information shall be clearly visible on lockout and tagout devices.
-Tagout devices shall clearly state the reason for the interruption of equipment usage. - D. Lockout/Tagout devices must be only used for controlling energy and shall not be used for other purposes. - E. Lockout/Tagout devices must be capable of withstanding the environment for the period of time they will be applied.
-Tagout devices must be constructed and printed so that the exposure to weather, wet conditions, or corrosive environments will not alter the tag or make it illegible. - F. Lockout/Tagout devices must be standardized within the City. - G. Lockout devices must be sturdy enough to prevent removal without the use of excessive force. - H. Tagout devices must be sturdy enough to prevent inadvertent or accidental removal. - I. Devices must indicate the identity of the employee applying the device.

-- J. Tagout devices shall warn against hazardous conditions if the machine or equipment is energized and shall include warnings such as "Do Not Open, Do Not Close, and Do Not Operate." - K. Warning labels will be fixed on equipment, machines and processes that require LOTO.
+When a tag is used, further steps must be taken to ensure the safety of others. - B. The following are requirements for lockout/tagout devices: - 1.
+Departments are responsible for providing employees with enough devices for control of hazardous energy.
+Employees in each affected department will be issued personal locks to be used for lockout/tagout.
+Personal locks will also be color coded per team within a department to determine the source of the lock out easily and quickly. - 2.
+Tagout device attachment means shall be of a non-reusable type, attachable by hand, self-locking, and non-releasable with a minimum unlocking strength of no less than 50 pounds. - 3.
+Identification of owner and contact information shall be clearly visible on lockout and tagout devices.
+Tagout devices shall clearly state the reason for the interruption of equipment usage. - 4.
+Lockout/tagout devices must be only used for controlling energy and shall not be used for other purposes. - 5.
+Lockout/Tagout devices must be capable of withstanding the environment for the time they will be applied.
+Tagout devices must be constructed and printed so that the exposure to weather, wet conditions, or corrosive environments will not alter the tag or make it illegible. - 6.
+Lockout/Tagout devices must be standardized within the City. - 7.
+Lockout devices must be sturdy enough to prevent removal without the use of excessive force. - 8.
+Tagout devices must be sturdy enough to prevent inadvertent or accidental removal. - 9.
+Devices must indicate the identity of the employee applying the device. - 10.
+Tagout devices shall warn against hazardous conditions if the machine or equipment is energized and shall include warnings such as "Do Not Open, Do Not Close, and Do Not Operate." - C. Warning labels will be fixed on equipment, machines and processes that require LOTO.